Ms-Nasir/Metadata-Stripper/README.md

 # Metadata Stripper

-A Python-based **metadata privacy and anonymization tool** designed to identify, remove, and modify metadata from files to help reduce unintended exposure of sensitive information.

-The tool provides both a **graphical interface and command-line functionality** and supports multiple file formats.
+A Python-based **metadata anonymization and file privacy tool** that processes supported digital files to remove or modify available metadata, randomize timestamps, and generate anonymized filenames.

+The application provides a simple **Tkinter graphical interface** for selecting and processing files.

 ---

 ## 🔎 Overview

-Files can contain metadata that may reveal information about their creation, modification, origin, or associated properties.
+Digital files can contain metadata that may reveal information about the file, its author, creation history, or other properties.

-Metadata Stripper provides a practical way to inspect and modify file metadata for privacy and security purposes.
+Metadata Stripper was developed as a cybersecurity and privacy-focused utility to explore how metadata can be identified, removed, modified, and anonymized across different file formats.

-The project is designed for:
+The project demonstrates practical experience with:

+- File metadata handling
+- Data sanitization
-- Privacy-conscious users
+- Privacy protection
-- Cybersecurity professionals
+- Python automation
+- GUI application development
-- Digital forensics learners
+- Digital forensics concepts
-- Security researchers
-- Users handling sensitive files

 ---

 ## 🚀 Key Features

-### 🧹 Metadata Removal

-Removes available metadata from supported files to reduce unnecessary information exposure.
+- 🧹 **Metadata Processing** — Removes or modifies available metadata in supported file types.

-### 🕒 Timestamp Randomization

-Provides timestamp modification functionality to reduce exposure of original file timestamps.

-### 🔐 Metadata Anonymization

-Modifies available metadata fields to help protect potentially sensitive information.

-### 📁 Multiple File Formats

-Supports metadata processing across different categories of files.

-### 🖥️ Graphical Interface
+- 🕒 **Timestamp Randomization** — Changes filesystem timestamps on processed output files.
+- 🔐 **Metadata Anonymization** — Replaces selected metadata fields with generated random values where supported.
+- 🔤 **Filename Randomization** — Generates an anonymized output filename.

-Includes a user-friendly GUI built with **Tkinter** for selecting and processing files.
+- 🖥️ **Graphical Interface** — Provides a simple Tkinter-based interface for selecting files.

-### 💻 Command-Line Usage

-Provides command-line functionality for users who prefer terminal-based workflows.

-### 🌐 Cross-Platform Design

-Designed to work across common operating systems including:

-- Windows
-- Linux
-- macOS
+- 📁 **Multi-Format Processing** — Supports image, PDF, audio, and Word document processing.

 ---